AmbiqAI/nnsp/README.md

 - Segger J-Link v7.56+
 ### `Dataset`
 You need to download several datasets.
 Please read the license carefully.
 The detail can be found [here](./docs/README.md).
-# Run a RNN-based Speech to Intent Model
+# RNN-based Speech to Intent Model
 The original example can be found in AIWinterMute's S2I model, forked [here](https://github.com/AIWintermuteAI/Speech-to-Intent-Micro), though significantly re-written to work with AmbiqSuite on Ambiq's EVBs.
 The NN model is based on feed-forward NN, where each layer utilizes fully-connected (FC) layer, convolutional neural network (CNN) layer or residue net (resnet).

 There are few disadvantages in the original model: